San Antonio Nursing Home Abuse Lawyers

-If you suspect nursing home neglect or abuse, contact the Law Offices of George Salinas for a free consultation today.
+If you suspect nursing home neglect or abuse, contact the George Salinas Injury Lawyers for a free consultation today.

 We Are Here to Help

-At the Law Offices of George Salinas, our legal team has significant experience representing victims and families subjected to nursing home negligence and abuse in San Antonio and the surrounding area.
+At George Salinas Injury Lawyers, our legal team has significant experience representing victims and families subjected to nursing home negligence and abuse in San Antonio and the surrounding area.
 We have the experience necessary to ensure that your family member enjoys the high level of care that state law mandates, and if not, we work to hold those responsible for poor care liable for any injuries.
 Collectively, we believe that:

 - Elder abuse in Texas nursing homes is a problem that needs to be fixed

 - Residents in long-term care facilities have rights